mcroteau/Dude/README.md

 ## A Simple J2ee security plugin

-Dude is a small Open Source security plugin that allows for quick securing of J2ee applications.
+Dude! is a small Open Source security plugin that is quick and easy to set up.

 ### Installation